Nagarvadhu

-Women competed to win the title of a Nagarvadhu, and there was no taboo against the practice.
+Women competed to win the title of a nagarvadhu, and there was no taboo against the practice.
 The most beautiful woman, and most talented in various dance forms, was chosen as the Nagarvadhu.

-A Nagarvadhu was respected, and she was a courtesan; people could watch her dance and sing.
-A Nagarvadhu's price for a single night's dance was very high, and she was only within the reach of the very rich – the king, the princes, and the lords.
+A nagarvadhu was respected, and she was a royal courtesan; people could watch her dance and sing.
+A Nagarvadhu's price for a single night's dance was very high, and she was only within the reach of the very rich – the emperors, kings, princes and lords.